 Brett Mawhiney is an equity analyst and a member of Confluence's Value Equities Investment Committee.
-His primary areas of coverage are Health Care and Software Services.
+His primary areas of coverage include Retail, Health Care and Software Services.

+Brett has over 13 years of equity research experience.
 Prior to joining Confluence in 2018, Brett spent three years as an equity analyst at Rock Springs Capital in Baltimore, MD, a healthcare-dedicated hedge fund, where he was responsible for following healthcare services companies.
-Preceding his tenure at Rock Springs, Brett was an associate analyst at T. Rowe Price, where he performed equity research and portfolio management support for the Media & Telecom Fund and the New Horizons Fund, a small-cap growth strategy.
+Preceding his tenure at Rock Springs, Brett was an associate analyst at T. Rowe Price for five years, where he performed equity research and portfolio management support for the Media & Telecom Fund and the New Horizons Fund, a small-cap growth strategy.